Juan dela Cruz

-Juan de la Cruz or Maria de la Cruz (feminized form) is the national personification of the Philippines, often used to represent the "Filipino everyman."
-He is usually depicted wearing the native salakot hat, Barong Tagalog, long pants, and tsinelas (local term for the popular flip-flops).
+Juan dela Cruz or Maria dela Cruz (feminized form) is the national personification of the Philippines, often used to represent the "Filipino everyman".
+He is usually depicted wearing the native salakot hat, barong tagalog, long pants, and tsinelas (local term for the popular flip-flops).

 History

 Juan dela Cruz was invented by Robert McCulloch-Dick, the editor and publisher of Philippines Free Press, founded in 1908.
 He noticed the frequency with which the names appeared on police blotters and court dockets.
 He was also notified that the Philippine Catholic Church baptized a large number of children, giving them names of popular saints.
 He often wrote small verses about Juan dela Cruz in Free Press, and narrations of the petty crimes committed by them.

 Later on, McCulloch-Dick widened his idea until he made Juan dela Cruz a character representative of a typical Filipino.
 Juan dela Cruz is associated with the image of a naïve-looking man wearing a salakot, camisa de chino, native trousers, and slippers.
 Jorge Pineda, resident cartoonist of Free Press, first drew the image of Juan in 1946.